 Rules for Lean, Green and Agile Heat Treatment

-There are eight simple rules for to achieve a lean, green and agile heat treat operation.
+There are eight simple rules to achieve a lean, green and agile heat treat operation.
 They are:

 - To know, metallurgically, what it is you want to accomplish;